google-ai-edge/mediapipe/docs/solutions/pose.md

 ### Pose Landmark Model (BlazePose Tracker)

-The landmark model currently included in MediaPipe Pose predicts the location of 25 upper-body landmarks (see figure below), each with `(x, y, z, visibility)`, plus two virtual alignment keypoints.
+The landmark model currently included in MediaPipe Pose predicts the location of 25 upper-body landmarks (see figure below), each with `(x, y, z, visibility)`.
 Note that the `z` value should be discarded as the model is currently not fully trained to predict depth, but this is something we have on the roadmap.
 The model shares the same architecture as the full-body version that predicts 33 landmarks, described in more detail in the
 [BlazePose Google AI Blog](https://ai.googleblog.com/2020/08/on-device-real-time-body-pose-tracking.html) and in this [paper](https://arxiv.org/abs/2006.10204).